bryanpaget/ZonePresentationNovember2025/content/slides-en.md

 You are invited to:
 - Access the platform: https://zone.statcan.ca
-- Attend training and workshops
+- Attend training, workshops and watch videos
 - Help shape the future of data science at StatCan
 - Host the next Zone in your department